purishd/GiveMeTAP/README.md

 # GiveMeTAP
-This repo is created to help build a quick PowerApps application that helps your users generate TAP by using Power Automate (Flow) and makes your administrators/helpdesk job easier.
+This repo is created to help build a quick PowerApps application that helps your users generate TAP and makes your administrators/helpdesk job easier.